Enjoy luxurious amenities and grand decor at Oklahoma’s historic boutique hotels, where impeccable style and service will make you feel right at home.

 Standing as a renowned piece of Tulsa’s history, the Mayo Hotel is the epitome of 1920s opulence.
 From the grand lobby with its expansive ceiling and multiple chandeliers to the sweeping staircase and multiple sitting areas complete with chaise lounges, one step into this boutique hotel will take your breath away.
 The Mayo boasts 102 glamorous guest suites, each of which comes complete with a separate sleeping area with king or queen-size beds, shining wood floors, flat screen LCD TVs with cable, complimentary WiFi, iPod docks, walk-in closets and bathrooms with walk-in showers and full body shower sprays.
 In 43 of the guest suites, you’ll be able to whip up a gourmet meal in a modern kitchen complete with stainless steel appliances and granite countertops.

-The Mayo Hotel in Tulsa is conveniently located in downtown Tulsa, so you will be within walking distance to the BOK Center, Brady Arts and Blue Dome Entertainment Districts and the Tulsa Performing Arts Center.
+The Mayo Hotel in Tulsa is conveniently located in downtown Tulsa, so you will be within walking distance to the BOK Center, Tulsa Arts District and Blue Dome Entertainment Districts and the Tulsa Performing Arts Center.
 Grab a drink with friends or a delicious dinner on the Mayo’s rooftop bar and on-site restaurant, Trula, to dine and dance the night away.

 Located along Route 66 in Tulsa, the Campbell Hotel is small in size, yet big on style.
 Originally built in 1927, the hotel has since been renovated to include modern conveniences in each of the 26 uniquely themed rooms.
 Book a room at the Campbell and enjoy 40” flat screen LCD TVs, decorative fireplaces, natural stone countertops and refinished hardwood floors, as well as in-room Keurig coffee makers, where you can make a fresh cup of rich, black coffee to start your day off right.